willfitzpatrick4/willfitzpatrick4.github.io/_posts/2018-05-22-/Project2.md

 ---

-# How Does It Work?
+# Turbofan VS Turbojet

 There exist six main types of jet engine.
 The image above depicts a turbofan, employed mainly for commercial use based on its optimal efficiency levels between a Mach number of 0.8 and 0.9.
 A turbofan operates almost identically to a turbojet but with a portion of the air partitioned from the inlet.
-In essence, a turbofan emits a large amount of air more slowly, whereas a turbojet emits a smaller amount of air quickly, leading to knock down effect on the efficiency of the aircraft.
+In essence, a turbofan emits a larger amount of air at slower rate, whilst a turbojet exhausts a smaller amount of air at a faster rate, leading to knock down effects on the efficiency of the engine.
+The main body of this analysis is concerned with a turbojet.
+Specifically the AMT Olympus Turbojet based in Manchester.

+## How does a Turbojet Work ?

 <img src="/images/turbojetengine.JPG" width="440"> <img src="/images/turbojetengine.JPG" width="440">